Frequently Asked Questions

-Where are cars taken when they are ticketed and towed for being illegally parked on the street during snow removal operations?
+Where are cars taken when they are towed for being parked on the street prohibiting snowplows from completing operations?

-Cars towed from City streets are taken to the tow operator’s facility.
-The Champaign Police Department will be able to tell persons whose cars have been towed where they were relocated.
+In the rare instance of an abandoned vehicle which is preventing snowplows from getting to a certain street, the Champaign Police Department will be able to tell persons whose cars have been towed where they were relocated.
 The phone number for the Police Department’s front desk is 217-351-4545.

 Who is responsible for plowing the State roads?

 The State of Illinois Department of Transportation is responsible for maintenance of State roadways, including snow removal.
-State roads are identified on the “Primary Snow Routes Map” on the Snow and Ice Maps page.
+State roads are identified on the “Primary Snow Routes Map.”

 Why does it take longer to plow cul-de-sacs and dead-end streets?